 Currently, there are more than 10,000 children in foster care.
 With a shortage of parents to provide nurturing and stable homes, many children are sleeping in DSS offices at night.
 Crossnore, like many other child welfare agencies, is thinking outside the box.
 How do we bridge the gap between keeping kids safe and finding appropriate caregivers?

-Crossnore has various avenues to be a parent caregiver.
+Crossnore has various avenues to fill these parent roles.
 These include as a Foster Parent, a Bridge Parent, a Cottage Parent, or as a Residential Advisor.

 Community Foster Parents